Aeterio04/Chess-engine/README.md

 Chess Gui:

-The Gui is created by using tkintor to create buttons and there are methods to update the board and ask for moves on the basis of what two squares were pressed in succession.
+The Gui is created by using tkinter to create buttons and there are methods to update the board and ask for moves on the basis of what two squares were pressed in succession.
 Theres also a Switchmove() method to switch the player after recieveing a valid input